 The Pros of Raising Your Kids in a Small Town

 Let’s get this out of the way.
 Just because you’re raising your children in a town no movie has ever filmed, it doesn’t mean your kids won’t have a movie-like life.
 Small towns value their history and culture, so it’s not surprising that many celebrations exist, which your kids can look forward to every year.
 These events are proof that despite its size, a small town can offer big things, too.
 The newly constructed subdivisions in Herriman, Utah, for example, can give your family a small-town feel while bringing you closer to recreational activities.
-Small towns aren’t synonymous to deserts, so you still have places to go to bond with your family.
+Small towns aren’t synonymous with deserts, so you still have places to go to bond with your family.

-Traffic is also less of a problem in a small town than a big city.
+Traffic is also less of a problem in a small town than in a big city.
 Because there are fewer people and vehicles to share the road with, generally, you may spend less time driving.
 By contrast, New Yorkers, for example, take the longest commutes.
 On average, they spend 32.6 minutes daily in transit.

 The Cons of Raising Your Kids in a Small Town